Uncovering the Folding Landscape of RNA Secondary Structure with Deep Graph Embeddings: Empirical validation

 For evaluation of our model on a noise-less toy dataset, we create a graph trajectory starting from an initial Erdős-Rényi or binomial graph with p=0.5.
-A step in this trajectory is either an edge addition or deletion.
+Each step in this trajectory is either an edge addition or deletion.
 Starting from the initial graph, we take 9999 steps and save each step's graph.
 After the final step, we have produced a sequence of graphs which we refer to as a trajectory.
+Here we define the metaproperty of interest, $m$ as the step index of of a graph with respect to the trajectory.
+That is, $m_i$ of graph $G_i$ corresponds to $G_i$'s position in the overall 10000 step sequence of graph edits.